 The full breakdown appears below, but I personally feel these moves are irrational, knee-jerk reactions.

-AAL moved above its 50-day moving average on May 08, 2025 date and that indicates a change from a downward trend to an upward trend.
+AAL moved below its 50-day moving average on February 11, 2026 date and that indicates a change from an upward trend to a downward trend.

 The Tickeron SMR rating for this company is (best 1 - 100 worst), indicating very strong sales and a profitable business model.
 SMR (Sales, Margin, Return on Equity) rating is based on comparative analysis of weighted Sales, Income Margin and Return on Equity values compared against S&P 500 index constituents.
 The weighted SMR value is a proprietary formula developed by Tickeron and represents an overall profitability measure for a stock.